-This House of Commons Library Briefing Paper provides information on the recruitment and retention of teachers in England, including Government initiatives to increase teacher supply.
-The briefing also gives an overview of attempts to reduce teacher workload.Jump to full report >>
+This House of Commons Library Briefing Paper provides information on the recruitment and retention of teachers in England, including the Government's recently published Teacher Recruitment and Retention Strategy.
+It also gives an overview of attempts to reduce teacher workload.Jump to full report >>

 In recent years, the overall number of teachers has not kept pace with increasing pupil numbers and the ratio of qualified teachers to pupils has increased from 17.8 in 2011 to 18.9 in 2018.
 While the recruitment of initial teacher trainees was above target in each year from 2006‑07 to 2011-12, it has been below target in each year since, with wide variations across subjects.
 In addition, the number of full-time teacher vacancies and temporarily filled posts have both risen since 2011.

 Around 42,000 full-time equivalent qualified teachers left the state-funded sector in the 12 months to November 2018, a ‘wastage rate’ of 9.8%.
 This is the lowest rate since 2013.
 The wastage rate has ranged from 9.1% (2012) to 10.3% (2015) since the current series started in 2011.
 32.3% of newly qualified entrants in 2016 were not recorded as working in the state sector five years later.
 This is the highest five-year wastage rate on the current series, which dates back to 1997.
 The rate has been between 25.4% and 32.3% in each year over this period.

 Overall pupil numbers are expected to continue rising, driven by a projected 15% increase in the number of secondary school pupils between 2018 and 2024.
 This, along with other factors, such as the ambition for more pupils to take the English Baccalaureate combination of GCSE subjects, means that pressure on teacher recruitment could increase further in the coming years.